Mandatory Use of Fairway Mats – Model Local Rule E-12

 1st Hole

-If a ball is in the wild flower area to the rear of the 1st green that was once used as a tee for hole 2, including when it is known or virtually certain that a ball that has not been found came to rest in this area, the player must take free relief by dropping the original ball or another ball in the dropping zone marked to the rear of the first green
+If a ball is in the wild flower area to the rear of the 1st green that was once used as a tee for hole 2, including when it is known or virtually certain that a ball that has not been found came to rest in this area, the player must take free relief by dropping the original ball or another ball in the marked dropping zone.

 The dropping zone is a relief area under rule 14.3